-Leaving hospital

-Length of stay
+Leaving hospital Length of stay

 How long you will be in hospital varies from patient to patient and depends on how quickly you recover from the operation and the anaesthetic.
-Most patients having this type of breast surgery will be in hospital for two to 3 days.
+Most patients having this type of breast surgery will be able to go home the same day or the following morning.